Leith: Transport

 A regular stage coach service ran between Bernard Street and Edinburgh's Old Town from the mid-18th century.
 By 1863 this had become a horse-drawn omnibus running every 5 minutes from 9 am to 10 pm.
 This was put on tracks sometime around 1880 effectively then becoming a horse-drawn tram.
 Leith was the first town in Scotland to electrify its tram system (1905).
 Leith Corporation Tramways were merged into Edinburgh Corporation Tramways as part of the 1920 merger of the two burgh councils.
 Tram services ran until 1956 and were then replaced by buses due to the contemporary perception of their greater flexibility.

-In the mid-nineteenth century the railways came.
+In the mid-19th century the railways came.
 Leith had one horse-drawn line pre-dating steam-trains, bringing coal from Dalkeith to a station at the north end of Constitution Street, to serve the glassworks there.
 This dated from the late 18th century.
 Steam trains arrived in the 1840s, being some of the earliest lines in Britain.
 When the railways were at their height, Leith had four passenger stations and many goods stations.
 However, in the 1960s, the Beeching report recommended the closure of almost all of Leith's railway infrastructure.
 Today, only one freight line that connects to the dock remains in use.

 Although there are no longer any passenger rail services serving Leith, two station buildings partially remain: